evildani/apiduct/README.md

    ./api-offramp -remote-ip 10.0.0.1 -remote-port 8081 -psk your-secret-key -target-port 8080 -target-host localhost
    ```

-3. The API Offramp will:
+3. The system will:
+   - API Bridge listens for HTTP requests on port 8080
+   - API Bridge listens for TLS connections on port 8081
-   - Connect to the API Bridge using TLS
+   - API Offramp establishes a secure TLS connection to the API Bridge on port 8081
-   - Authenticate using the PSK
+   - API Bridge accepts HTTP requests from clients on port 8080
+   - API Bridge forwards these requests through the secure tunnel to the API Offramp
-   - Forward HTTP requests to the target service
+   - API Offramp forwards the requests to the configured target endpoint
+   - API Offramp receives responses from the target endpoint
-   - Return responses through the secure tunnel
+   - API Offramp sends these responses back through the tunnel to the API Bridge
+   - API Bridge returns the responses to the original clients
-   - Automatically reconnect if the connection is lost
+   - If the connection is lost, the API Offramp automatically attempts to reconnect

 ## Connection Flow

+1. API Bridge starts listening on two ports:
+   - Port 8080 for HTTP requests from clients
+   - Port 8081 for TLS connections from API Offramp
-1. API Offramp initiates a TLS connection to the API Bridge
+2. API Offramp initiates a TLS connection to the API Bridge on port 8081
-2. PSK authentication is performed
+3. PSK authentication is performed
-3. Once authenticated, the connection is maintained
+4. Once authenticated, the connection is maintained
+5. API Bridge receives HTTP requests from clients on port 8080
-4. HTTP requests are forwarded through the secure tunnel
+6. These requests are forwarded through the secure tunnel to the API Offramp
+7. API Offramp forwards the requests to the configured target endpoint
+8. API Offramp receives responses from the target endpoint
+9. These responses are sent back through the tunnel to the API Bridge
+10. API Bridge returns the responses to the original clients
-5. If the connection is lost, the offramp automatically attempts to reconnect
+11. If the connection is lost, the offramp automatically attempts to reconnect
-6. All communication is encrypted using TLS 1.2+
+12. All communication is encrypted using TLS 1.2+

 ## Security Considerations